emmaj7/sml_summerproject/README.md

 * [ROS](https://www.ros.org/).
 You can install ROS by following [this guide](http://wiki.ros.org/kinetic/Installation/Ubuntu).
 * [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).
 You can install them by following [this guide](https://tecadmin.net/install-latest-nodejs-npm-on-ubuntu/).

 The python application requires numpy and matplotlib.
-Install them if you dont already have them.
+Install them if you don't already have them.

 	pip install numpy matplotlib